vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 * Additional internlm2.5 function-calling models are compatible as well

 Known issues:
-* Although this implementation also supports Internlm2, the tool call results are not ideal when testing with the `internlm/internlm2-chat-7b` model.
+* Although this implementation also supports Internlm2, the tool call results are not stable when testing with the `internlm/internlm2-chat-7b` model.

+Recommended flags: `--tool-call-parser internlm --chat-template examples/tool_chat_template_internlm2_tool.jinja`

 ### How to write a tool parser plugin